decamp/fft/README.md

 ### Runtime:
-After build, add all jars in **target** directories to your project.
+After building, add all jars in **target** directory to your project.

 ### Dependencies: